-Locations of the proposed compounds that will support the construction activities for the NEL Primary Package are listed in Table 1.
+Locations of the current proposed compounds that will support the construction activities for the NEL Primary Package are listed in Table 1.
+Separate CCPs will be prepared covering these construction areas as indicated in Table 1.
+The planned period of occupation of this Southern Compound in Bulleen is provided in Table 2.

-Table 1 Construction Compound Plans - Primary Package
+Table 1: Construction Compound Plans - Primary Package